evaletolab/bicyclelab-charger/README.md

 #85-110W single output battery charger

-This is a lithium-ion battery charger that use laptop power adapter as input.
+This is an opensource lithium-ion battery charger that use laptop power adapter as input.

 ##Features